michellelimsh/planet/README.md

 ## Inspiration

 Public transport is the foundation of human mobility in a modern society.
-Building an effective public transport system is pivotal to promoting a car-lite society.
+Building an effective and robust public transport system is pivotal in promoting a car-lite society.
 Often, urban areas are subjected to convoluted public transport networks, swaying commuters towards personal vehicles as their preferred mode of transport.
-Apart from the environmental impacts of shifting away from individual vehicles, it relieves traffic congestion.
-Public transport systems consist of various intricate mechanisms and factors, which poses a challenge when planning and implementing an effective transport system that brings large volumes of commuters from one location to another.
+Apart from the environmental impacts shifting away from individual vehicles brings, an efficient public transport system relieves traffic congestion.
+Public transport systems consist of various intricate mechanisms and factors, which poses a challenge when governments and city planners design and implement an effective transport system network that serve a large volume of commuters in their daily lives.
 Furthermore, developing effective public transport infrastructure requires a deep understanding of qualitative factors, such as commuter preferences and behaviours.

 This work aims to alleviate challenges city planners face when organising the multitudes of moving components by leveraging graph database and graph analytics to uncover insights on how the public transport network is serving commuters in their journeys.
 From there, gaps and opportunities to optimise efficiency of public transport services can be identified to improve journeys.